-W. Somerset Maugham's passionate semi-autobiographical novel Of Human Bondage was published in 1915 and remains his most famous book.
-As a young man Maugham trained to be a doctor and his experiences as an intern in the London slums led him to write Liza of Lambeth (1897).
+Name at birth: William Somerset MaughamW.
+Somerset Maugham was a prolific and popular writer of plays, novels and short stories during the first six decades of the 20th century.
+His passionate semi-autobiographical novel Of Human Bondage (1915) is probably his most famous work.
+Somerset Maugham's parents both died before he turned 11, and he was raised by his uncle, the Vicar of Kent.
+At age 16 he traveled to Germany to study, and upon his return to Britain he studied to become a doctor.
+His experiences as an intern in the London slums led him to write Liza of Lambeth (1897).
 The novel was a success and Maugham quickly traded the surgeon's knife for the writer's pen.
-Maugham wrote plays, novels, criticism and essays, and soon became one of Britain's most popular authors; in 1908 he had four plays running simultaneously on London stages.
-In later years Maugham became known as a master of the short story.
+Maugham wrote criticism and essays as well as plays and novels, and he soon became one of Britain's most popular authors; in 1908 he had four plays running simultaneously on London stages.
+Novels like The Magician (1908), The Moon and Sixpence (1919, based on the life of painter Paul Gauguin) and Cakes and Ale (1930) were popular hits and (mostly) critically respected.
+In 1928, Maugham moved permanently to the luxurious Villa Mauresque on Cap Ferrat in the south of France.
+In the second half of his career, Maugham became known as a master of the short story.
 He travelled extensively and based many of his tales in exotic locales, particularly the South Seas.
 "Rain," the tale of a straitlaced missionary who becomes obsessed with reforming a prostitute, is probably his best-known short story.
-His other books include the novels The Magician (1908) and Cakes and Ale (1930) and the essay collection A Writer's Notebook (1949).
+Among his many other books are the novel The Razor's Edge (1944) and the essay collection A Writer's Notebook (1949).

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.